anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 The representation of a domain name is defined in {{fig:domain-name}}.
 A label may either be encoded in ASCII-compatible encoding (ACE) {{-idna}} embedded within UTF-8 encoding of the text strings or plain UTF-8.
 It is RECOMMENDED to use the encoding with the shorter length in bytes.
+A decoder MAY identify the ACE encoding by identifying the label as a valid A-label (see {{-idna}}) and MUST assume the label to be encoded in UTF-8 otherwise.

 This sequence of text strings is supposed to be embedded into a surrounding array, usually the query or resource record.